Motion to Take Note

 Agriculture is best placed to cherish the landscape and implement national priorities.
 The noble Baroness, Lady McIntosh, raised the importance of countryside stewardship in this regard.
 To do this, however, agriculture must be profitable.
 The Department for Business, Energy and Industrial Strategy has come forward with its industrial strategy, which was recently debated in your Lordships’ House.
 Yet in that strategy document, there is no mention of agriculture.
 Can the Minister underline tonight the Government’s commitment, beyond the statement that there is rural-proofing across all government departments?

 I would also mention the importance of better regulation—not to be confused with deregulation—which will need to be constantly under consideration.
-My noble friend Lord Hunt spoke about all the organisations that needs to co-ordinate and maintain standards through better regulation, while the noble Baroness, Lady Featherstone, also spoke strongly on regulation, especially in regard to energy considerations.
+My noble friend Lord Hunt spoke about all the organisations that need to co-ordinate and maintain standards through better regulation, while the noble Baroness, Lady Featherstone, also spoke strongly on regulation, especially in regard to energy considerations.

 I mentioned that agriculture must be profitable, and I need not remind the Minister that much of agriculture would become uneconomic without subsidy.
 The Government have not yet come forward with proposals for funding agriculture post-exit, around 2019, a point underlined by the right reverend Prelate the Bishop of Leeds.
 This will be fundamental to food policy, the food chain and the food industry, which accounts for 6.8% of GVA and is the UK’s fourth-largest exporting sector.
 Funding and food prices are intrinsically linked.
 Volatility in finance and extreme weather patterns were the subject of an interesting Global Food Security report on the resilience of the global food system and environmental tipping points.
 I was interested in the remarks of the noble Lord, Lord Krebs, given his perspective as chair of the adaptation sub-committee of the Committee on Climate Change.
 At the heart of the EU’s environmental policy is the precautionary principle.
 When this is repatriated into UK law, the Government will face the challenge of whether it is to remain hazard-based or become risk-based.
 On this will depend the outcome of the great royal debate about whether the genetic modification of organisms will be permitted.
 This will have a significant impact on the environment regarding what sprays will be permitted and whether they can be incorporated into seed to save the environment altogether.